Introduction to this issue:

 REtreat// Lantau Highway No. 1 bus, island tour scenery

 Because of the construction of Shek Pik Reservoir, Lantau Island had its first road, South Lantau Road, and along with the road came the bus service.
-Photographer Kevin Leung took the No. 1 bus from Mui Wo to Tai O and passed through several major areas on Lantau Island, focusing on the scenery in the blank spaces of the city.
+Photographer Kevin Leung took the No. 1 bus from Mui Wo to Tai O and passed through several major areas on Lantau Island.
+The lens focused on the scenery in the blank spaces of the city.

 Other exciting content: